lampapps/jabs/README.md

     ```
     JABS_ENCRYPT_PASSPHRASE=jabs!
     ```

 **Note:**
 - Never commit your `.env` file with sensitive passphrases to version control.
 - The passphrase is required to restore encrypted backups, either via the dashboard or `restore.py`.
+- If you change the passphrase, you will need the old passphrase to restore backups made with it.

 ---